American Data Privacy and Protection Act

 The American Data Privacy and Protection Act (ADPPA) was a United States proposed federal online privacy bill that, if enacted into law, would have regulated how organizations keep and use consumer data.
 The bipartisan, bicameral bill was the first American consumer privacy bill to pass committee markup, which it did with near unanimity.

 Contents

 The American Data Privacy and Protection Act (ADPPA) aimed to regulate how organizations keep and use consumer data.
 The Act had several main principles: data minimization, individual ownership, and private right of action.
 The burden of evaluating each organization's programs would fall to the organization.

 Data collectors would have had to minimize the data they collected down to that which was "necessary, proportionate, and limited to" their purpose, whether administering a product or communicating.
 The bill would have given the Federal Trade Commission a year to define those terms.
 Data minimization is a common principle among other privacy laws, but the ADPPA would have affected business functions beyond compliance operations.
-ADPPA would also have specifically limited transfer and some processing of Social Security numbers, precise geolocation, biometric and genetic data, passwords, browsing history, and physical activity tracking.
+The ADPPA would also have specifically limited transfer and some processing of Social Security numbers, precise geolocation, biometric and genetic data, passwords, browsing history, and physical activity tracking.